There may be several reasons:

 - The journal or conference does not fall into the scope of dblp.
 We exclusively cover venues that focus on computer science.

 - Nobody has entered the information yet.
 The actions necessary to enter bibliographies, check for possible errors, and keep the data consistent is a time-consuming work, and our resources are very limited.
 Hence, it is inevitable to concentrate on a representative subset of all possible venues.
 Unfortunately, this also means that some computer science publication series have to be neglected.

 - We have no access to the publication venue or a reliable source of bibliographic meta-data for this venue that we are allowed to use.

 - The journal/conference is a publication venue of disputable scientific quality and our advisory board has spoken out against indexing this venue.
 Fortunately, this is very rarely the case.

-If we are missing an important publication venue, you can always try to convince us that we should include a certain publication venue.
+If we are missing an important publication venue that is of general interest to the general computer science community, then you can always try to convince us that we should include a certain publication venue.